Skip to content

 or Call to Order

-Lithos low tables from Maxalto are square, rectangular, or circular and can be set in the center of a room or next to the sofas.
-The tops are available in beautiful Portoro black marble, Marquinia black marble, Guatemala green marble, Sahara noir marble, travertine marble, and a quickship Calacatta white marble version.
-They are also available in a wooden version with a slatted upper and lower top in grey oak, brushed light oak, brushed black oak, or smoked oak rough-cut finishes.
-Frame options include satin brass, bronzed nickel-painted steel, or copper-finished steel.
-For quick-ship options, please see the spec sheet to the left or call 800.886.0867 for details.
+The Lithos low tables boast an array of luxurious top options, including Portoro black marble, Marquinia black marble, Guatemala green marble, Sahara noir marble, travertine marble, and a quick-ship Calacatta white marble version.
+The wooden version features a slatted upper and lower top in grey oak, brushed light oak, brushed black oak, or Wenge wood finishes.

 Antonio Citterio